dineshkori/warehouse-app/README.md

     - Load articles and products from No SQL DB.
     - Update of Article inventory using API.
     - Scale up the API and for concurrency checks.
-    - More test automation for easy maitainability of code base.
+    - More test automation for easy maintainability of code base.

 ### 📁 Project Structure